Casino Royale (1967 film): Music

-For the musical score, Feldman decided to bring in Burt Bacharach, who had done the score for his previous production, What's New Pussycat?.
-Bacharach worked over two years writing for Casino Royale, in the meantime composing the After the Fox score and being forced to decline participation in Luv.
-Lyricist Hal David contributed with various songs, many of which appeared in just instrumental versions.
+For the musical score, Feldman decided to bring in Burt Bacharach, who had composed the music for Feldman's previous production, What's New Pussycat?.
+Bacharach worked for over two years writing for Casino Royale, in the meantime composing After the Fox and being forced to decline participation in Luv.
+Lyricist Hal David contributed with various songs, many of which appear in instrumental versions.
 Herb Alpert & the Tijuana Brass performed some of the songs with Mike Redway singing the title song as the end credits roll.
 The title theme was Alpert's second number one on the Easy Listening chart where it spent two weeks at the top in June 1967 and peaked at number 27 on the Billboard Hot 100.
 Alpert would later contribute a trumpet solo to the title song of the 1983 James Bond film Never Say Never Again, which was performed by Alpert's wife, Lani Hall.

 The film features the song "The Look of Love" performed by Dusty Springfield.
 It is played in the scene of Vesper recruiting Evelyn, seen through a man-size aquarium in a seductive walk.
 It was nominated for the Academy Award for Best Original Song.
 The song was revisited in the first Austin Powers film, which, to a degree, was inspired by Casino Royale.
 For European release, Mireille Mathieu sang versions of "The Look of Love" in both French ("Les Yeux D'Amour"), and German ("Ein Blick von Dir").

 Bacharach would later rework two tracks of the score into songs: "Home James, Don't Spare the Horses" was re-arranged as "Bond Street", appearing on Bacharach's album Reach Out (1967), and "Flying Saucer – First Stop Berlin", was reworked with vocals as "Let the Love Come Through" by orchestra leader and arranger Roland Shaw.
 A clarinet melody would later be featured in a Cracker Jack peanut popcorn commercial.

-As an in-joke, a brief snippet of John Barry's song "Born Free" is used in the film.
+As an in-joke, a brief snippet of John Barry's song "Born Free" is used early in the film.
 At the time, Barry was the main composer for the Eon Bond series, and said song had won an Academy Award over Bacharach's own "Alfie".

 The cover art was done by Robert McGinnis, based on the film poster.
 The original LP was later issued by Varèse Sarabande in the same track order as shown below.
 It has been re-released under licence by Kritzerland Records and again by Quartet Records, the latter to mark the film's 50th anniversary.
 This latest issue has included almost all of Bacharach's underscore, representing 35 tracks in total.